good-marketing/RGhost/README.md

 Installation RGhost shiny application
 -------------------------------------

+Before you install the applicatin you can give it a try on [shinyapps](https://good-marketing.shinyapps.io/rghost/).
 In order to run the RGhost shiny application the following packages are required:

 ### Required packages